How to manage a systemd timer

 Triggers: ● cache-prune.service

-Replace cache-prune.timer with the actual timer unit.
-Loaded: shows the unit file path and whether it is enabled for boot, Active: shows whether the timer is currently waiting or dead, Trigger: shows the next scheduled run, and Triggers: shows the unit that will be activated.
+Replace cache-prune.timer with the real unit name.
+The Loaded: line shows the unit path and boot-time state, Active: shows whether the timer is currently waiting, Trigger: shows the next elapse, and Triggers: shows the unit that the timer starts.

-2. Review the next and previous runs from the manager view.
+2. List the scheduled timers when you need the next and last run in the manager view.

 NEXT LEFT LAST PASSED UNIT ACTIVATES